Skip to content

 Hayley and Lisa share their story of Hayley's first taste of independence when she was 12.

-Father with black glasses and pink checked shirt
+father with black glasses and pink checked shirt

 What parents think about...staying relevant

-Staying relevant as your kids grow older can be a challenge so we spoke to a bunch of parents to get
+Staying relevant as your kids grow older can be a challenge so we spoke to a bunch of parents to get their top tips.

 You're more alike than you think